Baoshan Yunnan, China Travel Guide

 Foreigners generally cannot legally drive in mainland China with an international driving permit or a foreign driver's license.
 A temporary Chinese driving permit or a full Chinese driving license is required.
 This is generally not practical for short-term tourists.

 Traffic can be chaotic, especially in urban areas.
-Drivers may not always adhere strictly to traffic rules.
+Drivers may not always adhere strictly to traffic codes.
 Pedestrians and cyclists should exercise extreme caution, remain vigilant, and be aware of their surroundings.
 Opt for organized tours or ride-hailing services for safer travel.

 Plan your arrival at the airport or station based on your mode of departure for a hassle-free and stress-no-cost journey.